Kit Information

 Finding Your Size

+We are substantially changing our kits for 2023, and we haven't finalized the design yet.
 Here are some pictures of our 2019 kits for reference.
-Yes, we also have pink team socks available for $10 a pair, just ask the team director he's got a box of them somewhere.
-We plan to keep the kit design almost 100% the same for 2021
+Yes, we still have pink team socks available for $10 a pair, and won't be changing the sock design for 2023.

-The trail jersey is different, and looks great with baggies for fun rides.
+Again, we're doing a substantial redesign for 2023.
+As in past years, the trail jersey will be different from the race kit, intended to look great with baggies for fun rides.
 You can’t use it for races though, it’s too different from the regular kit.
-If you want to race in baggies, consider the XC jersey instead.

 Frequently Asked Questions